 Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
-The consolidated financial statements are presented in HK\$, which is the Group's presentation currency.
+The consolidated financial statements are presented in Hong Kong dollars ("HK\$"), which is the Group's presentation currency.